 Often one person recites or chants kiddush on behalf of everyone present.
 Short or long, that's a tall order.
-It is undeniably intimidating to stand up in front of your guests make kiddush.
+It is undeniably intimidating to stand up in front of your guests to make kiddush.

 The words are hard enough.
 Then there's the choreography.
-In some circles, everyone remains seated for kiddush, in others everyone stands, and in still others you stand while reciting the kiddush but sit down to drink.
-What about the grape juice itself?
+In some circles, everyone remains seated for kiddush, in others everyone stands, and in still others you stand while reciting the kiddush but sit down to drink the wine.
+What about the wine itself?
 Does the person who chants kiddush pass their cup around the table for everyone to taste?
-Or do you invite your guests to pour from the bottle into their own glasses before kiddush, recite the blessing, then everyone drinks their own?
+Or do you invite your guests to pour wine from the bottle into their own glasses before kiddush, recite the blessing, then everyone drinks their own?

 The short answer is yes.
 There are as many ways to make kiddush as there are words in the kiddush itself.
 Some hosts recite on behalf of everyone present.
 Some people sit during kiddush and others stand.
 Women can make kiddush according to some interpretations, while in others kiddush is always recited by men.
+Some people even have nifty wine fountains that allow the host to divide their own glass of wine into servings for their guests in a single pour.

-There are also ways to use grape juice as a conduit to sanctify Shabbat without the formal recitation of kiddush.
+There are also ways to use wine as a conduit to sanctify Shabbat without the formal recitation of kiddush.
 In fact, the best part about kiddush might be its parallels to a modern ritual everyone can relate to: making a toast.

 Framing kiddush in terms of toasting is a perfect way to step into ritual without feeling stepped on.
 Every language has a different word for cheers - in Hebrew it's l'chaim, "to life" - and your guests will most probably bring to the table some expertise in this regard.
-Another approach is to explain the purpose of kiddush, to use the juice as a conduit to sanctify time, then go around the table and invite each guest to say, as they raise their glass to the weekend, what they're putting down from the week.
+Another approach is to explain the purpose of kiddush, to use wine as a conduit to sanctify time, then go around the table and invite each guest to say, as they raise their glass to the weekend, what they're putting down from the week.
 At the end, you can raise your glasses and toast together, l'chaim.